bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Ex - When we use `throw foo;`, it returns a completion record with `{ [[Type]]: 'throw',  [[Value]]: foo }`.

 ⭐️ Return statements also create a completion record - where `[[Value]]` stores the returned value  and `[[Type]]` is 'return'.
 ☝️ That is rather expected, but what happens when your function doesn't return anything?
 Well, it returns a "normal" completion record (`[[Type]]` is normal).
 Infact, not just functions - but almost everything returns a normal completion record.
 For ex, if you write any expression like `2 + 3`, that returns a normal completion with `[[Value]]` = 5.
-Every expression returns a normal completion record with their value.
-And all statements other than return, break, continue or throw also return a completion record.
+All expressions return a normal completion record with their value.
+And all statements other than return, break, continue or throw also return a normal completion.

 c. `[[Target]]` - This is a lesser used construct. continue and break statements can have a optional label - which can be used like `break foo;`.
 This label 'foo' is stored in the [[Target]] field.

 How does `break foo;` work?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4NDk4NjczMSw0Nzg1MTM4NDIsMTM2Nj
-M4MDkxMCw1NDgyNjI1OTYsLTEyMzY2MzY0NzEsMTIxMjIzODE3
-MSwtMTAwMTM1ODY5MywtNTM0NTQ0NjMyXX0=
+eyJoaXN0b3J5IjpbLTExOTA1MTg0MjUsNDc4NTEzODQyLDEzNj
+YzODA5MTAsNTQ4MjYyNTk2LC0xMjM2NjM2NDcxLDEyMTIyMzgx
+NzEsLTEwMDEzNTg2OTMsLTUzNDU0NDYzMl19
 -->